Trump administration withholds over $6 billion for after-school, summer programs and more

 Also under review are $2 billion in grants for teachers' professional development and efforts to reduce class size; $1 billion for academic enrichment grants, often used for science and math education and accelerated learning; $890 million for students who are learning English; $376 million to educate the children of migrant workers; and $715 million to teach adults how to read.

 These programs account for over 20% of the federal money the District of Columbia receives for K-12 education, according to an analysis by the Learning Policy Institute, a think tank.
-California alone has over $800,000 in limbo, while Texas has over $660,000.
+California alone has at least $800 million in limbo, while Texas has more than $660 million.

 “Trump is illegally impounding billions of dollars appropriated by Congress to serve students this fiscal year," said Tony Thurmond, California's state superintendent, in a statement.
 “The Administration is punishing children when states refuse to cater to Trump’s political ideology.